Israel, Hamas Agree to Ceasefire - Report

 According to Haaretz, the agreement is that Israel will stop launching large-scale military operations in the Gaza Strip as long as Hamas refrains from firing any rockets.
-The ceasefire will go into effect at 20:45 GMT.
+The ceasefire was to go into effect at 20:45 GMT.

-One Israeli woman is said to be seriously injured while and two others received "light" injuries.
+One woman in Israel is said to be seriously injured while two others received "light" injuries.
 Per Gaza's Health Ministry, three Palestinians were killed and several others were injured.
 Palestinian media reported that among the fatalities was a pregnant Palestinian woman and her 18-month-old toddler.

 Prior to the ceasefire, Danny Danon, Israel's ambassador to the UN, called on members of the organization to condemn Hamas' attacks.